Statistical Inference for inter-arrival times of extreme events in bursty time series: Introduction

-Time series displaying temporally inhomogeneous behaviour have received strong interest in the recent statistical physics literature (Barabási 2005; J. Oliveira and Barabási 2005; Vasquez et al. 2006; Vazquez et al. 2007; Omi and Shinomoto 2011; Min, Goh, and Vazquez 2011; Karsai et al. 2011; Bagrow and Brockmann 2013).
-They have been observed in the context of earthquakes, sunspots, neuronal activity and human communication (see Karsai et al. 2012; Vajna, Tóth, and Kertész 2013; Mark M Meerschaert and Stoev 2008 for a list of references).
+Time series displaying temporally inhomogeneous behaviour in terms of the occurrence of events have received strong interest in the recent statistical physics literature (Bagrow and Brockmann, 2013; Barabási, 2005; Karsai et al., 2011; Min et al., 2011; Oliveira and Barabási, 2005; Omi and Shinomoto, 2011; Vasquez et al., 2006; Vazquez et al., 2007).
+They have been observed in the context of earthquakes, sunspots, neuronal activity and human communication (see Karsai et al., 2012; Meerschaert and Stoev, 2008 for a list of references; Vajna et al., 2013).
 Such time series exhibit high activity in some `bursty' intervals, which alternate with other, quiet intervals.
-Although several mechanisms are plausible explanations for bursty behaviour (most prominently self-exciting point process by Hawkes (1971)), there seems to be one salient feature which very typically indicates the departure from temporal homogeneity: a heavy-tailed distribution of waiting times (Vasquez et al. 2006; Karsai et al. 2012; Vajna, Tóth, and Kertész 2013).
+Although several mechanisms are plausible explanations for bursty behaviour (most prominently self-exciting point process by Hawkes (1971) and renewal Hawkes processes, e.g.~Wheatley et al. (2016), Stindl and Chen (2018)), there seems to be one salient feature which very typically indicates the departure from temporal homogeneity: a heavy-tailed distribution of waiting times (Karsai et al., 2012; Vajna et al., 2013; Vasquez et al., 2006).
 As we show below in simulations, a simple renewal process with heavy-tailed waiting times can capture this type of dynamics.
-For many systems, the renewal property is appropriate; a simple test of the absence of correlations in a succession of waiting times can be undertaken by randomly reshuffling the waiting times (Karsai et al. 2012).
+For many systems, the renewal property is appropriate; a simple test of the absence of correlations in a succession of waiting times can be undertaken by randomly reshuffling the waiting times (Karsai et al., 2012).

 Often a magnitude, or mark can be assigned to each event in the renewal process, such as for earthquakes, solar flares or neuron voltages.
-The Peaks-Over-Threshold model (POT, see e.g. Coles 2001) applies a threshold to the magnitudes, and fits a Generalized Pareto distribution to the threshold exceedances.
-A commonly made assumption in POT models is that times between events are either fixed or light-tailed, and this entails that the threshold crossing times form a Poisson process (Hsing, Hüsler, and Leadbetter 1988).
-Then as one increases the threshold and thus decreases the threshold crossing probability \(p\), the Poisson process is rarefied, i.e.~its intensity decreases \emph{linearly} with \(p\) (see e.g. Beirlant et al. 2006).
+The Peaks-Over-Threshold model (POT, see e.g.~Coles, 2001) applies a threshold to the magnitudes, and fits a Generalized Pareto distribution to the threshold exceedances.
+A commonly made assumption in POT models is that times between events are either fixed or light-tailed, and this entails that the threshold crossing times form a Poisson process (Hsing et al., 1988).
+Then as one increases the threshold \(\ell\) and thus decreases the threshold crossing probability \(p_{\ell}\), the Poisson process is thinned, i.e.~its intensity decreases \emph{linearly} with \(p_{\ell}\) (see e.g.~Beirlant et al., 2006).